moderna/ma-image-resize-tool/README.md

         "jpgtran" : "-copy none -optimize"
     },

-    // This tool uses ImageMagic (legacy) to resize your images.
+    // This tool uses ImageMagick (legacy) to resize your images.
 The given value (string) is directly
-    // passed through to the ImageMagic "convert" command (except for -resize, that one is used
+    // passed through to the ImageMagick "convert" command (except for -resize, that one is used
     // by the tool itself).
     //
     // You can use all options documented under: